Scorp09/EggFireBug/README.md

 This mod replaces EggBugs with FireBugs.
 This mod doesn't work with other mods which change generation of creatures.

-Put Folder in Zip file to .../Rain World\RainWorld_Data\StreamingAssets\mods
+Put Folder from Zip file to .../Rain World\RainWorld_Data\StreamingAssets\mods